apache/tvm/docs/dev/pytest_target_parametrization.rst

 ``@tvm.testing.known_failing_targets`` decorators.
 For more information on their intended use cases, please see their docstrings.

-Lastly, in some cases it may be necessary to parametrize across multiple parameters.
+In some cases it may be necessary to parametrize across multiple parameters.
 For instance, there may be target-specific implementations that should be tested, where some targets have more than one implementation.
 These can be done by explicitly parametrizing over tuples of arguments, such as shown below.
 In these